-The strategies
+The Strategies

-The Meat Industry Strategic Plan 2010-2015 (MISP) frames a holistic view of the strategic imperatives targeted by the Australian red meat and livestock industry across the production, processing and live export sectors.
-The integration of MISP in developing 'Beef 2015 and beyond' is an important concept.
-The two frameworks provide a "top-down" and "bottom-up" approach to delivering on their respective priorities, thereby retaining a high level of ownership and definition of the specific needs of the grassfed beef sector while delivering on the broader priorities of the beef and red meat and livestock industry in the BISP and MISP, respectively.
+The Meat Industry Strategic Plan 2010-2015 (MISP3) frames a holistic view of the strategic imperatives targeted by the Australian red meat and livestock industry across the production, processing and live export sectors.
+The integration of MISP3 in developing the National Strategies for the Grassfed Beef Sector is an important concept: the two frameworks provide a 'tops-down' and 'bottoms-up' approach to delivering on their respective priorities, thereby retaining a high level of ownership and definition of the specific needs of the grassfed beef sector while delivering on the broader priorities of the beef and red meat and livestock industry in the BISP and MISP, respectively.

-Throughout the development of 'Beef 2015 and beyond', a high priority was placed on producing a plan that cattle producers valued, and for which they have a high-level of ownership of its construction and content.
+Throughout the development of the National Strategies for the Grassfed Beef Sector, a high priority was placed on producing a plan that cattle producers valued, and for which they have a high-level of ownership of its construction and content.